gadmm/lyx-unstable/README.md

   repeated key presses with iBus (Ubuntu in particular). (#9362, #9790, #10516)
 * Crash with segfault when exiting or dissolving math insets.
 * Scrolling issues with keyboard across large insets.
-* Fix flicker due to changing metrics while selecting with the mouse (#8951)
+* Fix flicker due to changing metrics while selecting with the mouse. (#8951)

 ## New features

 * Smooth scrolling.
+* Performance improvements for scrolling, especially large insets.
 * Option to invert colors (i.e. dark color theme). (#8325)
 * Improve the drawing of many math insets.
 * Better display for High-dpi screens: lines and drawings are now proportional